prev - next - home - no frames - frames

 Richard Brookhiser

 My daily routine is very simple.
 I wake up and I suffer.
-It's a simple life.
+It's a peaceful life.

 Author unidentified